D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes: Introduction

 \section{Introduction}

-Recovering 3D scene geometry from images remains a central challenge in computer vision.
+Recovering 3D scene geometry from images remains a core problem in computer vision.
 Traditional approaches, such as Structure-from-Motion (SfM)~\cite{schonberger2016structure} and Multi-View Stereo (MVS)~\cite{seitz2006comparison}, have achieved impressive results in this context.
-While these methods are originally designed for recovering precise 3D scene geometry, they often struggle with scenes that include dynamic objects, symmetries, imagery with minimal overlapping and textureless regions~\cite{lindenberger2021pixel, schops2017multi, campos2021orb, furukawa2015multi}.
+While these methods are originally designed for recovering precise 3D scene geometry, they often struggle with scenes that include objects, symmetries, imagery with minimal overlapping and textureless regions~\cite{lindenberger2021pixel, schops2017multi, campos2021orb, furukawa2015multi}.

-Recent approaches~\cite{wang2024dust3r, leroy2024grounding, wang2024vggsfm} leverage deep learning to streamline the 3D reconstruction pipeline and enhance robustness.
-DUSt3R~\cite{wang2024dust3r}, as a pioneering method, introduced a unified learning-based framework for dense stereo 3D reconstruction by jointly addressing image matching, essential matrix estimation, and triangulation.
+To overcome these limitations, recent approaches~\cite{wang2024dust3r, leroy2024grounding, wang2024vggsfm} leverage a learning framework to streamline the 3D reconstruction pipeline and enhance performance.
+DUSt3R~\cite{wang2024dust3r}, as a pioneering method, introduced a unified learning-based framework for dense stereo 3D reconstruction.
 Specifically, DUSt3R directly regresses 3D pointmaps that encode scene geometry, pixel-to-scene correspondences, and inter-view relationships, mitigating error accumulation typical in multi-stage pipelines.
 Despite its strengths in static scenarios, DUSt3R significantly struggles with dynamic scenes due to its rigidity assumption, as exemplified in Figure~\ref{fig:teaser}.

-Dynamic scenes, prevalent in real-world scenarios, pose significant challenges in 3D scene reconstruction task, as object motion disrupts the camera pose-based alignment~\cite{wang2024dust3r}, causing misaligned correspondences and inaccurate depth estimates.
-Recent methods such as MonST3R~\cite{zhang2024monst3r} tried to address dynamic 3D scene reconstruction by training on dynamic scene video data collections, but still relied on rigidly warped pointmaps within a common coordinate frame.
-Consequently, these approaches suffer from compromised correspondence learning for dynamic objects, impairing depth accuracy and robust geometry recovery.
+Dynamic scenes, prevalent in real-world scenarios, pose significant challenges in 3D scene reconstruction task, as object motions disrupts the camera pose-based alignment~\cite{wang2024dust3r}, causing misaligned correspondences and inaccurate depth estimates in dynamic objects, which further degrades reconstruction accuracy in static regions.
+While recent methods such as MonST3R \cite{zhang2024monst3r} extends training to dynamic‐scene video collections to account for dynamic objects, it still models all pointmaps as if generated by a single global rigid transformation.
+Consequently, these approaches suffer from compromised correspondence learning for dynamic objects, in turn impairing depth accuracy and robust geometry recovery.